NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 ###Do I really need to create a separate assembly?
 Not really.
 You should then register your target programmatically.
-Just be sure to do it at the very beginning of your program before any log messages are written.
+Just make sure to register your stuff at the very beginning of your program, before any log messages are written.
 {% highlight csharp %}
 static void Main(string[] args)
 {